nbalakr2/Data-Mining-Project-1/README.md

 *Placeholder - Figure 2: Bar chart of Noise Exposure and Hearing Outcomes* *Placeholder - Figure 3: Boxplot of Gender Differences in Hearing Thresholds*

-##Storytelling
+## Storytelling

 My goal through this analysis is that i'd like to tell a story and make an impact regarding hearing health globally.

 ## Impact Section
 This project raises awareness about hearing health and prevention, especially for younger populations exposed to high-volume music.
-But there are risks of oversimplification.
-For example, focusing only on gender differences without considering occupational noise exposure or healthcare access could lead to narrow conclusions.
-Also, NHANES is U.S.-specific, so the results may not generalize globally.

 ## References
 - Centers for Disease Control and Prevention (CDC). *National Health and Nutrition Examination Survey (NHANES)*.